Battle of Lopata Hill: Battle

 On July 6, insurgents ambushed a German convoy and disarmed it, capturing a German officer.
 The officer revealed German documents about planned offensives on settlements that were going to take place.
 On July 7, insurgents prepared defenses and were going to battle with German troops.

 On July 8, German forces launched an attack on UPA positions, one of insurgent units enforced themselves on the hill while the other was holding off the enemy to give other unit time.
 The Germans were repelled.
-German-Hungarian forces launched another three attacks during the same day, which had the same outcome.
-On July 9, German troops fell into insurgent ambushes and launched unsuccessful attack on insurgent position.
+The German-Hungarian forces launched another three attacks during the same day, which had the same outcome.
+On July 9, German troops fell into insurgent ambushes and launched an unsuccessful attack on insurgent position.
 On July 10, Germans again fell into ambush, while defending Breza, Kamianka, and Sukil settlements with support of artillery and Luftwaffe.
 Despite this, Germans eventually retreated.

 On July 11, Germans fortified themselves in Mizun Staryi and Solotvyna Mizunska settlements, while UPA fought and routed a Soviet detachment during this time.
 On July 12, third German division arrived, which limited itself to shelling UPA positions, which were abandoned by then.
 On July 14, most of German troops fled to Bolekhiv settlement.
 On July 16, the rest of German forces fled to Dolyna.
 However, German forces also fell into ambushes while retreating.